-In this tutorial, we will show you how to install and configuration of PHPList on your CentOS 7 server.
-For those of you who didn’t know, PHPList is an opensource newsletter manager which allows us to add and manage subscribers along with creating and sending email newsletters.
-It provides a user-friendly interface where you can manage newsletter, subscriptions lists, newsletter reports, notification, and much more. phpList is written in PHP and uses a MySQL database to store the information.
+In this tutorial, we will show you how to install and configuration of PHPList on your CentOS 7.
+For those of you who didn’t know, PHPList is an open-source newsletter manager which allows us to add and manage subscribers along with creating and sending email newsletters.
+It provides a user-friendly interface where you can manage newsletters, subscription lists, newsletter reports, notifications, and much more. phpList is written in PHP and uses a MySQL database to store the information.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
 I will show you through the step-by-step installation PHPList on CentOS 7 server.

 Install PHPList on CentOS 7